Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 #1 Engineering Mathematics – II

-Engineering Mathematics-2 is continued of mathematics-1 from the first semester.
+Engineering Mathematics-2 is continued mathematics-1 from the first semester.
 This subject covers coordinate geometry, differential calculus, Integral calculus, differential equations, and more.

 #2 Basic Electrical & Electronics Engineering